Eddie Giacomin

-Edward "Ed" Giacomin (born June 6, 1939) is a Canadian retired professional ice hockey goaltender who played for the New York Rangers and Detroit Red Wings in the National Hockey League between 1965 and 1978.
+Edward Giacomin (June 6, 1939 – September 14, 2025) was a Canadian professional ice hockey goaltender who played for the New York Rangers and Detroit Red Wings of the National Hockey League (NHL) between 1965 and 1978.

 Playing career

 Giacomin began his professional career in 1959 when he played four games for the Washington Presidents of the Eastern Hockey League.
 The Eagles had originally sought his brother Rollie, but work commitments meant he was unable to play, so suggested Eddie instead.
 Giacomin followed that with brief stints with the Clinton Comets in 1958–59 and 1959–60.
 Despite suffering serious burns in a kitchen accident, Giacomin made the roster of the Providence Reds in the 1960–61 season.
 In the Original Six days of the 1960s, with only six starting goaltending jobs in the NHL, positions were hard to obtain, and Giacomin starred for the Reds for five full seasons.

 NHL teams, particularly the Detroit Red Wings and the New York Rangers, began to express interest in Giacomin.
 New York traded three players and starting goaltender Marcel Paille to the Reds for Giacomin in 1965.
-He was impressive in his first month with the Rangers, but faltered thereafter, and lost the starting job.
+He was impressive in his first month with the Rangers but faltered thereafter, and lost the starting job.
 The following season he improved markedly; he led the NHL in shutouts and backstopped the Rangers to their second playoff berth in nine seasons.

-A classic stand-up goaltender and a skilled stickhandler known for leaving the crease to play the puck, Giacomin was the Rangers' starting goaltender for the next nine seasons.
+A classic stand-up goaltender and a skilled stick handler known for leaving the crease to play the puck, Giacomin was the Rangers' starting goaltender for the next nine seasons.
 He led the league in games played for four straight years from 1967 to 1970 and in shutouts in 1967, 1968 and 1971.
+He was named to the NHL All-Star Team five times including two at First Team.

-In 1971 he shared the Vezina Trophy with teammate Gilles Villemure.
-Typical of his competitive nature, in a game in the 1971 playoffs against Chicago, when Bobby Hull skated over the back of his hand, Giacomin continued to play, and when the Rangers won the game, even the Black Hawks used the word "guts" to describe his determination.
-The Rangers went on to meet the Boston Bruins in the Stanley Cup finals in 1972, losing in a hard-fought six-game series.
+In 1971, he shared the Vezina Trophy with teammate Gilles Villemure, with whom he formed an effective goaltender tandem.
+Typical of Giacomin's competitive nature, during the semi-finals of the Stanley Cup playoffs against the Chicago Black Hawks, when Bobby Hull skated over the back of his hand, Giacomin continued to play, and when the Rangers won the game, even the Black Hawks used the word "guts" to describe his determination.
+The Rangers lost the series in seven games.